 Harriet holds the following qualifications: MSc (Hons) Psychology & History, University of Glasgow; MA Health Psychology, University of Stirling;

 DClinPsy (Doctor of Clinical Psychology), University of Edinburgh.

 Harriet offers appointments to to adults (18+), online, by phone or face-to-face in comfortable surroundings in Beith, North Ayrshire.
 Harriet has availability on selected weekday evenings and Saturday mornings.
 She accepts self-funding clients only.

-Below are some examples of the kind of problems I commonly work with.
-However, there are many types of difficulties not listed here which I can help with, so please don't hesitate to get in touch to discuss your own requirements.
+Below are some examples of the kind of problems we commonly work with at Rouken Glen Psychology.
+However, there are many types of difficulties not listed here which we can help with, so please don't hesitate to get in touch to discuss your own requirements.

 Life can throw up challenges, both expected and unexpected.
 Sometimes this can lead us to feel derailed, ‘stuck’ or that we have lost ourselves and we can struggle to see a way forward.
 Under these circumstances, psychological therapy can be helpful.

 Whilst it’s normal to feel low, down or sad at times, if these feelings are persistent and/or worsening, it is important to seek help.
 Psychological therapy can help you to understand and tackle the issues underlying your depression.